NikM3/Capstone-Wizards-Of-The-Code/wizards-of-the-code-proposal-outline.md

 **Frontend:** React for building the interactive UI with dynamic features that responds to the user.
 **Backend:** Spring Boot for creating a secure REST API to handle user authentication, card management, and data storage.
+**Database:** MySQL to store user card data, and collections including relationships between users and their collections.
+**Docker:** Make use of containerization for a virtual webapp space and database during development.
-**Database:** MySQL to store user card data, and collections including relationships between users and their collections **Scryfall Integration:** External Scryfall API for fetching the extensive list of cards in Magic the Gathering.
+**Scryfall Integration:** External Scryfall API for fetching the extensive list of cards in Magic the Gathering.
 **Authentication:** JWT (JSON Web Token) for secure user login and role management.